KianaLaBella/co2emissions/README.md

 ## Data Processing

 The software listed in the Requirements section were used to clean and process the data.
-The results of this new, streamlined depiction of *Our World in Data*'s csv, given by owid-co2-data.csv, is presented and analyzed in the lab, coded in [Colab](.
+The results of this new, streamlined depiction of *Our World in Data*'s csv, given by owid-co2-data.csv, is presented and analyzed in the lab, coded in [Colab](https://github.com/KianaLaBella/co2emissions/blob/main/Kiana%20LaBella%20MATH%202315%20Lab%201.ipynb).

 ## Author